Sonali958/RISC-V-FPGA-IP-Development-Internship/Task6/README.md

 ---

-# Memory-Mapped Addressing

-The SoC uses memory-mapped I/O to communicate with hardware peripherals.

-Whenever the processor accesses an address located within the I/O region, the corresponding peripheral is selected instead of RAM.

-A dedicated address region was assigned to the PWM peripheral.

-The processor accesses the PWM registers simply by performing normal read and write operations.

-This eliminates the need for any special communication protocol and provides a simple software programming model.

----

 # PWM Write Enable Generation

 The PWM peripheral should respond only when software performs a write operation to its assigned address space.